Sinking of SS Princess Alice: Inquest

 The first two weeks of Carttar's inquest were given over to the formal identification of the bodies, and visits to the wreck site to examine the remains of Princess Alice.
 From 16 September the proceedings began to examine the causes of the collision.
 Carttar began by bemoaning the media coverage of the event, which suggested strongly that Bywell Castle had been in error and should take the blame.
 He focused his proceedings on William Beechey, the first body to have been positively identified; Carttar explained to the jury that whatever verdict they reached on Beechey would apply to the other victims.
-Numerous Thames boatmen appeared as witnesses, all who had been active in the area at the time; their stories of the path taken by Princess Alice differed considerably.
+Numerous Thames boatmen appeared as witnesses, all of whom had been active in the area at the time; their stories of the path taken by Princess Alice differed considerably.
 Most pleasure craft coming upriver on the Thames would round Tripcock Point and head for the northern bank to take advantage of more favourable currents.
 Had Princess Alice done that, Bywell Castle would have gone clearly astern of her.
 Several witnesses stated that once Princess Alice rounded Tripcock Point she had been pushed into the centre of the river by currents; the ship then attempted to turn to port, which would have kept her close to the river's southern bank, but in doing so cut across the bows of Bywell Castle.
 Several masters of other ships moored nearby who witnessed the collision agreed with this series of events.
 Princess Alice's chief mate denied that his ship had changed direction.

 During the inquest evidence was taken from George Purcell, the stoker on Bywell Castle, who, on the night of the sinking, had told several people that the captain and crew of the ship were drunk.
 Under oath he changed his claims, and stated that they were sober, and that he had no recollection of claiming that anyone was drunk.
 Evidence given by other members of Bywell Castle's crew showed it had been Purcell who had been drunk; one crewman said that "Purcell was like the generality of firemen.
 He was rather the worse for drink, but not so bad that he could not take his watch".
 Evidence was also taken concerning the state of the Thames at the point the ship sank, and of the construction and stability of Princess Alice.
 On 14 November, after twelve hours of discussion, the inquest released its verdict; four members of the nineteen-member jury refused to sign the statement.
 The verdict was: